 Frames should also be “windproof;” however, this term is often misunderstood.
 In the umbrella industry, where an umbrella is described as windproof, it means the frame is designed to flex and in certain conditions, flip inside out to release pressure.
 A windproof umbrella means the frame is designed to return to its original shape without being damaged.

-Our advice: Choose a fiberglass or steel windproof frame with 8 or 16 ribs.
+Our advice: Choose a fiberglass or steel windproof frame with 8 or 16 ribs so you get the best windproof umbrella.

 Vented or Single Canopy